fultonj/k8s/sdk/README.md

 [fultonj@osp-storage-01 memcached-operator]$
 ```

-And see that it is running:
+And see that it tried to start.

 ```
 [fultonj@osp-storage-01 memcached-operator]$ kubectl get deployment -n memcached-operator-system